aiishaan/restApi/README.md

 ## Usage

-Use tools like Postman or cURL to interact with the API.
+Use tools like Postman or cURL to interact with the API

 ### Endpoints